 Install and configure IDEA

-- Install Java Development Kit.
-Download and install Java SE 8 from the Java web site.
+Install OpenJDK.
+Download and install OpenJDK.
 Or install it via a package manager, if possible.

 Import the ImageJ2 source